 In October 2016, the Burmese government blamed members of the Rohingya for the killings of nine border police, leading to a crackdown on Rakhine State villages in which troops were accused of rape, extrajudicial killing and other human rights abuses — all allegations they denied.

-And most recently in August, violence erupted after Rohingya fighters were accused of attacking police posts and an army base in Rakhine, Al Jazeera reported.
+And most recently in August, violence erupted after a Rohingya armed rebel group called the Arakan Rohingya Salvatian Army (ARSA) attacked police posts and an army base in Rakhine, Al Jazeera reported.

 Thousands of Rohingya Muslims are stuck in a no man's land along the Myanmar border.
 Bangladeshi forces have been told to not let them in. pic.twitter.com/SDNYFs40Gi

-Women, children and the elderly made up the bulk of the that group.
+Women, children and the elderly made up the bulk of that group.